Yoga during menstruation

 This is all a natural process and we honour it by giving space for our body to simply do what it needs to do: Releasing.

 We reduce our activities by being more contemplative, relax and be.

 We trust our body (not our ego) to guide us.
-Medically there is nothing wrong about practising yoga or any sports during you period.
-From a Western medical perspective there is no reason why you shouldn’t do inversions for example.
+Medically there is nothing wrong about practising yoga or any sports during your period.
+From a Western medical perspective, there is no reason why you shouldn’t do inversions for example.

-In general listen and observe your mind and body when practising through the month as our body does change including hormonal changes which affects our ligaments too.
+In general, listen and observe your mind and body when practising through the month as our body does change including hormonal changes which affect our ligaments too.